fuzzylabs/matcha/docs/getting-started.md

 # Destroying

-The final thing you'll want to do is decomission the infrastructure that `matcha` has set up during this guide. `matcha` includes a `destroy` command which will remove everything that has been provisioned, which avoids running up an Azure bill!
+The final thing you'll want to do is decomission the infrastructure that Matcha has set up during this guide.
+Matcha includes a `destroy` command which will remove everything that has been provisioned, which avoids running up an Azure bill!

 ```bash
 matcha destroy